CharlottePrimiceri/VP_Project/README.md

 We didn't manage to re-train the Mask-RCNN due to lack of computational resources and the complexity of the model (...), so at the end we opted for the Pytorch Unet, a simpler model on which we made more experiments.
 We also realized that it makes no sense to continue training a model that has already reached very high performances.

 #### Model settings
 We were interested in classifying and segmented only three classes (pedestrians, cars, bycicles) and so to have a clear output segmentation we set shades of the same color for each category.
 We worked with a 'cpu' accelerator to make predictions.
+We registered a Costum Dataset in Detectron2

 ### Pytorch Unet 1 channel
 Target example: